What is the average salary in Wake County, NC?

 Attorney

 Attorneys in Wake County work for law firms, government agencies, and corporations.
-They handle cases, provide legal advice, and represent clients in court.
-Many firms in the area offer competitive salaries and benefits.
+They handle legal cases, advise clients, and represent them in court.
+Many attorneys specialize in areas like family, criminal, or corporate law.

 Find Attorney jobs in Wake County, NC